SelectLLM: Query-Aware Efficient Selection Algorithm for Large Language Models: Introduction

-In this paper, we propose the \textsc{SelectLLM} algorithm to explore this idea.
-Our approach first learns the model-specific capabilities for different LLMs through a dataset of diverse queries using a classifier.
-When performing inference for an unseen query, this insight is used to predict confidence scores for each LLM in the model pool, representing how likely they are to solve the underlying task.
-We create and test multiple selection policies that determine the optimal set of LLMs for the given query based on their respective confidence scores.

-Our findings indicate that the proposed system: (i) Outperforms individual LLMs in terms of their accuracy and (ii) Achieves competitive accuracy score with a similar sized top-performing subset while significantly reducing latency costs.
-The contributions of our work are as follows:

-\begin{itemize} \item We introduce the novel \textsc{SelectLLM} algorithm, which is based on a multi-label classifier and an optimal confidence-based policy.
-This approach efficiently navigates input queries to the ideal subset of LLMs from a larger pool to improve response quality and also reduce computational costs in the process.
-To the best of our knowledge, this is the first study to propose LLM selection method. \item The efficacy of the proposed algorithm is evaluated on two challenging reasoning benchmarks.
-We report a gain of $6.67$ points on {\tt GSM8K} and $2.08$ points on {\tt MMLU} in terms of accuracy compared to the highest scoring individual LLMs in the corresponding model pools.
-We also report significantly lower latencies (13\% for {\tt GSM8K} and 70\% for {\tt MMLU}) compared to similar sized top-performing LLM subset from the pools. \item Through empirical analysis and ablation studies across two datasets and 7 LLMs, we demonstrate that the proposed model is reliable, robust, and cost-efficient. \end{itemize}
+In this paper, we propose the novel \textsc{SelectLLM} algorithm to explore this idea.
+Our approach first employs a \textit{multi-label classifier} to learn the LLM-specific capabilities using a dataset of diverse queries.
+When running inference for a unseen query, this knowledge is utilized to predict confidence scores for each LLM in the model pool, reflecting \textit{their likelihood of successfully solving the task}.
+Next, we develop various \textit{selection policies} to determine the optimal subset of LLMs for each query based on these confidence scores and predictions.
+Additionally, we establish a theoretical Oracle model's upper bound that can be achieved collectively by all LLMs and perform a \textit{qualitative and quantitative linguistic analysis} of the inputs to understand the performance gap between the Oracle and \textsc{SelectLLM}.
+The contributions of our work are as follows: \begin{itemize} \item We introduce the novel \textsc{SelectLLM} algorithm, which is based on a multi-label classifier and an optimal confidence-based policy.
+This approach efficiently navigates input queries to the ideal subset of LLMs from a larger pool to improve response quality and simultaneously reduce computational costs. \item The efficacy of the proposed \textsc{SelectLLM} algorithm is evaluated on two challenging reasoning benchmarks.
+We report an improvement of 1.90 points on {\tt GSM8K} and 4.89 points in terms of accuracy on {\tt MMLU} compared to the existing strong ensemble-based baselines and competitive performance with a model, which consists of similarly sized top-performing LLM subsets.
+Additionally, we observe significantly lower inference latencies, with reductions of 13\% for {\tt GSM8K} and 70\% for {\tt MMLU}, compared to the top-performing baseline. \item We present a theoretical upper bound established by an Oracle model, representing the maximum performance achievable collectively by all LLMs in our pool.
+Furthermore, we conduct a linguistic feature-based analysis of the inputs to understand the gains achieved by \textsc{SelectLLM} and the performance gap relative to the Oracle model. \end{itemize}